Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc1/#exploringpersonalidentity]

 Choose one of the major world religions with which you are unfamiliar.
 You may need to do an Internet search to identify options; try to choose a list that is as inclusive as possible.
-Most religious/spiritual systems or worldviews address some or all of the following questions.
+Most religious/spiritual systems or worldviews address some or all of the questions below.
 Feel free to add additional questions.
 Use the Understanding religion/spirituality template to complete your analysis, comparing and contrasting what you discover in your research with your own religious/spiritual beliefs or worldview.

 - What are the reference points for meaning-making (e.g., higher power(s), ancestors, nature, leaders, self)?